By night train from Munich to Rome: direct, comfortable & climate-friendly through the night to Italy

 Where can I book the ÖBB nightjet from Munich to Rome?

-You can buy your ticket for the night train from Munich to Rome at Omio (Instructions how to buy the right ticket), NS International, at which German Railways and the ÖBB Buy
+You can buy your ticket for the night train from Munich to Rome at NS International, the German Railways and the ÖBB Buy

 What does a couchette car look like on the ÖBB nightjet Munich-Rome?